6 Steps to Legal Risk Management

 Step 3: Record risks in a risk register.
-A risk register is basically a list that also captures some attributes of each risk.
+A risk register is in essence a list that captures attributes of each risk.
 To start, track the name of the risk, the likelihood on a simple scale as an estimate, the consequences rating on a simple scale as an estimate, and the combined risk rating on a simple scale.

 Now you can subject the risks to analysis, driving toward decisions about how to manage legal risks.

 Risk analysis is about understanding the risks in the risk register.
 To analyze legal risks, begin with an assessment of controls.
 Risk controls can take a variety of forms depending on the risk, the industry, and the organization.
 For example, to manage a contract risk, an organization might use a requirements tracking system to ensure that individual obligations are satisfied.

 Once you have gauged the effectiveness of risk controls, analyze the likelihood and consequences of each risk.
 The likelihood of a legal risk is the combination of the chance of discovery (will a claimant or regulator identify the problem) and the chance of an adverse decision.
 Similarly, consequences are the product of damages (usually in financial terms) and frequency (the number of incidents).

 Precise measurement of likelihood and consequences is rarely, if ever, possible or even desirable.
 Risk involves uncertainty.
 Risk analysis aims to refine, but not resolve, the identified risks.
 The final part of risk analysis is to build in parameters or variables for the elements.
 For example, damages for a claim might range between $X and $2X.